BMW E9: 2015 3.0 CSL Hommage

-In 2015, BMW introduced the 3.0 CSL Hommage concept car at the Concorso d'Eleganza Villa d'Este.
-The car is a tribute to the 3.0 CSL.
+In 2015, BMW introduced the 3.0 CSL Hommage concept car at the Concorso d'Eleganza Villa d'Este as a tribute to the 3.0 CSL.
 It has an inline-six engine with an eBoost hybrid system in the rear of the car.
-As a homage to the original, the 3.0 CSL Hommage has a minimal interior to keep the weight as low as possible; carbon fibre and aluminium are used in the cockpit for the same reason.
+As a homage to the original, the 3.0 CSL Hommage has a minimal interior to keep the weight as low as possible; carbon fibre and aluminium are used in the interior for the same reason.
 The Hommage has Laser-LED lights similar to those in the i8.

 And in August 2015, BMW introduced the BMW 3.0 CSL Hommage R concept car at the Pebble Beach Concours d'Elegance.
 The car celebrates both the 40th anniversary of BMW in North America and the racing success of the 3.0 CSL in 1975.

 2023 3.0 CSL

 On 24 November 2022, BMW revealed an all-new 3.0 CSL based on the BMW M4, paying homage to the original E9 3.0 CSL.
 It features a more powerful 3.0-liter Inline-six cylinder engine producing 412 kW and 550 Nm of torque and was built to celebrate BMW M's 50th Anniversary.
 50 units were produced.